GabeScott/standard-works-vault/General Conference/1989 April - Let Love Be the Lodestar of Your Life.md

 Out of a sense of love for the less fortunate among our own, let us observe the law of the fast, going without a little food—which we do not need—and contributing the value thereof and even more to help those who are in desperate circumstances.

 Let love become the lodestar of our lives.
 Surely we are a blessed people.
 We are blessed with the good things of earth, and we are blessed with the precious things of heaven.
 The holy priesthood is among us; its powers extend beyond the veil of death.
 In the sacred houses which we call temples, there is opportunity to do for others that which they cannot do for themselves.
-As surely as Christ offered Himself a vicarious sacrifice for all mankind, so we can engage in vicarious service in behalf of some of mankind, thus affording them the opportunity to move forward on the road of immortality and eternal life.
+As surely as Christ offered Himself a vicarious sacrifice for *all* mankind, so we can engage in vicarious service in behalf of *some* of mankind, thus affording them the opportunity to move forward on the road of immortality and eternal life.
 Great is this work of love which goes on in these holy houses.
 Legion are the men and women who, with total unselfishness, labor day and night in this work which speaks of divinity.

 Let love be the Polar Star of our lives in reaching out to those who need our strength.
 There are many among us who lie alone in pain.
 Medicine helps, but kind words can bring to pass miracles.
 Many there are who walk in frightening circumstances, fearful and unable to cope.
 There are good bishops and Relief Society officers who are available to help, but these cannot do it all.
 Each of us can and must be anxiously engaged.
-It was said of the Savior, “He went about doing good.”
-(Acts 10:38.)
+It was said of the Savior, “\[He\] went about doing good.” ([[Acts 10.38|Acts 10:38]].)

 Said Isaiah: “Strengthen ye the weak hands, and confirm the feeble knees.

-“Say to them that are of a fearful heart, Be strong, fear not: behold, your God will come with vengeance, even God with a recompence; he will come and save you.”
-(Isa.
-35:3–4.)
+“Say to them that are of a fearful heart, Be strong, fear not: behold, your God will come with vengeance, even God with a recompence; he will come and save you.” ([[Isaiah 35.3|Isa.
+35:3–4]][[Isaiah 35.4|]].)

-Declared Micah: “He hath shewed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?”
-(Micah 6:8.)
+Declared Micah: “He hath shewed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?” ([[Micah 6.8|Micah 6:8]].)

-And the divine voice of revelation speaks: “Therefore, strengthen your brethren in all your conversation, in all your prayers, in all your exhortations, and in all your doings.”
-(D&C 108:7.)
+And the divine voice of revelation speaks: “Therefore, strengthen your brethren in all your conversation, in all your prayers, in all your exhortations, and in all your doings.” ([[D&C 108.7|D&C 108:7]].)

 Such are the injunctions—these and many more—to reach out to those in distress with a measure of that love which was epitomized in the life and works of the Savior.

 There are even those among us whose lives are torn with hate.
 They lash out at one thing and another, including the Church.
 They manufacture and spread vile falsehoods behind which there is not a shred of truth.
 There is nothing new about this, except that there have been those in each generation, including this generation, who appear to be possessed of a sickness that so manifests itself.
-In such circumstances, we draw comfort from the words of the Master: “Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.”
-(Matt.
-5:11.)
+In such circumstances, we draw comfort from the words of the Master: “Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.” ([[Matthew 5.11|Matt.
+5:11]].)

-We think also of the mandate of modern revelation: “I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.”
-(D&C 64:10.)
+We think also of the mandate of modern revelation: “I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.” ([[D&C 64.10|D&C 64:10]].)

-We think of a public figure who, when driven from office, said: “Those who hate you don’t win unless you hate them—and then you destroy yourself.”
+We think of a public figure who, when driven from office, said, “Those who hate you don’t win unless you hate them—and then you destroy yourself.”

 It is not always easy to follow the Polar Star of love.
 It requires a discipline almost beyond the power of many to observe.
 I think it is the most difficult and also the most important of all commandments.
 But out of its observance comes a remarkable discipline and a refining influence that are wonderful to experience.
 It savors of the sweet, all-encompassing love of Christ.

 To those of you who live in troubled homes, may I suggest that you let love become the lodestar of your family life.
 There is too much of shouting, too much of recrimination, so many tears in the homes of some of our people.
 Love is the only remedy.
 It is the very basis of marriage.
 It can be nurtured and strengthened, or it can be starved and weakened.
 The power lies within ourselves.
 Bridle your tempers, husbands.
 Wives, hold your tongues.
 Revive the wondrous feeling that brought you to the marriage altar.

 Love is the very essence of family life.
 Why is it that the children we love become so frequently the targets of our harsh words?
 Why is it that these children who love their fathers and mothers sometimes speak as if with daggers that cut to the quick?
-“There is beauty all around,” only “when there’s love at home.”
-(Hymns, 1985, no. 294.)
+“There is beauty all around,” *only* “when there’s love at home.” (*Hymns,* 1985, no. 294.)

-The word love is often used in place of the word charity in Paul’s great declaration.
+The word *love* is often used in place of the word *charity* in Paul’s great declaration.
 I so read it:

-“[Love] never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away. ...
+“\[Love\] never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away. …

-“And now abideth, faith, hope, [love], these three; but the greatest of these is [love].”
-(1 Cor.
-13:8, 13.)
+“And now abideth, faith, hope, \[love\], these three; but the greatest of these is \[love\].” ([[1 Corinthians 13.8|1 Cor.
+13:8, 13]][[1 Corinthians 13.13|]].)

-Speaking to us in this dispensation, the Lord has said: “And faith, hope, charity and love, with an eye single to the glory of God, qualify [us] for the work.”
-(D&C 4:5.)
+Speaking to us in this dispensation, the Lord has said, “And faith, hope, charity and love, with an eye single to the glory of God, qualify \[us\] for the work.” ([[D&C 4.5|D&C 4:5]].)

 Few of us see the Polar Star anymore.
 We live in urban centers, and the city lights affect our vision of the wondrous firmament above us.
 But, as it has been for centuries, the star is there, in its place, its constancy a guide and an anchor.
-So likewise is love—unyielding, unchanging, “the pure love of Christ,” as Moroni declared, “and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him.”
-(Moro.
-7:47.)
+So likewise is love—unyielding, unchanging, “the pure love of Christ,” as Moroni declared, “and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him.” ([[Moroni 7.47|Moro.
+7:47]].)

 I leave with you my love and extend my blessing and pray that there may be peace in your hearts and in your homes, in the name of Him whose life was the supreme offering of love, even the Lord Jesus Christ, amen.